GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

   - An enhanced version of the original sh (Bourne shell)
 - Ubuntu
   - A popular Linux distribution (distro) based on Debian (another distro)
-  - Widely used and considered to be very user friendly
+  - Widely used and considered to be very user-friendly
 - Terminal
-  - The terminal gives access to the shell - eg. The window or program that allows you to use bash or another shell
+  - The terminal gives access to the shell - e.g. The window or program that allows you to use bash or another shell
   - Can refer to the software that hosts the shell/CLI
   - Can also refer to the physical hardware used to interface with the OS
 - Prompt
-  - Short for command prompt, refers to the small section preceeding a command
+  - Short for command prompt, refers to the small section preceding a command
   - In bash this has:
     - User
     - Name of the computer